 Lectures Offered

-Most lectures are 45 minutes in length which allows time for questions.
+Note that most lectures are 45 minutes in length which allows time for questions.
 Lectures can be modified based on your needs.

-Clues in the Cemetery: Digging Deeper for Buried Treasure - NEW lecture!
+Clues in the Cemetery: Digging Deeper for Buried Treasure

 Have you thought about digging deeper in the cemetery?
 Find the information about your ancestors that lies buried in the records.
 There is more to learn about the deceased if we look beyond the dates on the tombstone.